diffpy/diffpy.utils/README.rst

 diffpy.utils Package
 ========================================================================

-General purpose shared utilities for the diffpy libraries.
+General utilities for analyzing diffraction data

-The diffpy.utils package provides functions for extracting array data from variously formatted text files, an interpolation function based on the Whittaker-Shannon formula that can be used to resample a PDF or other profile function over a new grid, `DiffractionObject` for conveniently manipulating diffraction data, and some wx GUI utilities used by the PDFgui program.
+The diffpy.utils package provides a number of functions and classes designed to help researchers analyze their diffraction data.
+It also includes some functionality for carrying out PDF analysis.
+Examples are parsers for reading common format diffraction data files, ``DiffractionObjects`` that allow you to do algebra on diffraction patterns, tools for better capture and propagation of metadata, diffraction-friendly interpolation routines, as well as some other tools used across diffpy libraries.

 Citation
 --------